-The overall increase or stabilization in revenues from quarter ended June 30, 2017 to March 31, 2019 are due to the Company's integration efforts starting in fiscal 2017 to standardize regional processes and operations including to various degrees: changing product focus, product mix, sales practices, billing practices, ordering practices, and recurring operational protocols.
+The overall increase or stabilization in revenues from quarter ended June 30, 2018 to June 30, 2019 are due to the Company's integration efforts starting in fiscal 2017 to standardize regional processes and operations including to various degrees: changing product focus, product mix, sales practices, billing practices, ordering practices, and recurring operational protocols.

 Changes in quarterly net income are driven mostly by changes in non-cash charges related to stock-based compensation, depreciation, amortization of intangibles, goodwill and intangible asset impairment and change in fair value of financial derivative liability.
-The net loss for the quarter ended June 30, 2017 was negatively impacted by the continued high amounts of amortization charges.
 Net loss for the quarter ended September 30, 2017 was negatively impacted by the goodwill and intangible asset impairment of \$12,342,000 as well as a net bad debt expense of \$6,258,000.
-Net income for quarter ended December 31, 2017 was due to the spin-out transaction, which incurred a \$21,703,000 gain on sales.
-Total assets decreased from June 30, 2017 to September 30, 2017 due to increases in our revenue reserves and additional goodwill and intangible impairment.
-Increases in total assets from quarter ended December 31, 2018 to March 31, 2019 is due to the additional funds brought in due to the bought deal which occurred on March 7, 2019.
+Increase in total assets from quarter ended December 31, 2018 to March 31, 2019 is due to the additional funds directly correlated to the bought deal, which occurred on March 7, 2019.
+The loss of \$(12,539,000) for the quarter ended June 30, 2019 is directly associated with the fraudulent related activity that occurred.